Skip to main content

 What is the average bank health score in Houston?

-Banks in Houston post an average Bank Health Score of 70/100 — solidly healthy in B territory, broadly in line with the national average for U.S. banks.
-14% earn A grades; 0% land in D or F territory.
-Most local depositors will find any of the top-graded local banks a sound choice on paper.
-The local cohort averages a Tier 1 capital ratio of 12.82% and an NPL ratio of 0.90%.
+Banks in Houston post an average Bank Health Score of 82/100 — strong by national standards.
+50% of local banks earn A grades, and only 0% land in D or F territory.
+The cohort average is well above the national average, suggesting both locally headquartered banks and regional branches in this market run conservatively capitalized.
+The local cohort averages a Tier 1 capital ratio of 29.19% and an NPL ratio of 0.90%.

 Are banks in Houston riskier than the national average?